CHM files (Compiled HTML Help) are the standard for software documentation on Windows. Whether you're a

 3. Adding Topics

 A help file consists of multiple topics organized in a tree structure.
-To add a new topic, click the Add
+Topics are the individual pages of your

 You have three options for creating a topic:

-Create without a file: Creates a section header (folder) that holds other topics but doesn't
+Create without a file: Creates a section header (folder) in the Table of Contents that holds

 4. Editing Content